Introduction

 The structure of acrylonitrile is provided as a Molfile in acrylonitrile.mol.
 Its depiction is shown below.

 Since protons 4 and 5 are inequivalent, they are specified as standalone atoms with different parameters.
-In addition, hydrogen 6 is represented as a standalone atom, though suppressing it would be an equally valid choice.
+In addition, hydrogen 6 is represented as a standalone atom, though suppressing it would also be an equally valid choice.

 molfile: acrylonitrile.mol